anatolhancharou/nodejs2024Q1-service/README.md

 npm run docker:compose:up
 ```

-If you change a service's Dockerfile or the contents of its build directory OR in case of any incompatibility issues, run the following command to rebuild it.
+This action will pull images from Docker Hub.
+There's also an option to rebuild the images before starting containers.
+In case of any incompatibility issues, run the following command

 ```
 npm run docker:compose:build